mikhailberis/ryppl/doc/workflows.rst

    write permission on the repository.
 Is there some security concern there?
 Push URLs are easily deduced from the other ones.

+   -- Actually, yes.
+The push URLs require that you have a valid and associated SSH key and that you are a collaborator of the project.
+   By trying to pull/push from that URL the GitHub_  system will most probably get overwhelmed and deny access on a per IP basis.
+I am not sure with Gitorious_ though. - Dean Michael Berris

 .. _Gitorious: http://gitorious.org
 .. _GitHub: http://github.com